-This document may be updated from time to time, refer to the website (www.membrane.org.nz) for the most recent update(s) of this Code of Practice (if any).
+This document may be updated from time to time, refer to the website (www.wmai.org.nz) for the most recent update(s) of this Code of Practice (if any).

-Version Date Reason(s) for Amendment 3 rd Edition July, 2018 Revised and published following consultation with MBIE.
+Version Date Reason(s) for Amendment 4 th Edition August, 2020 Revised for submission to MBIE for citing 3 rd Edition July, 2018 Revised and published following consultation with MBIE.
 2 nd Edition September, 2015 Published in consultation with MBIE.
 1 st Edition November, 2014 Published.
 Public Comment draft July, 2012 Draft distributed for public comment.

-Comments on this Code of Practice are welcome, please send comments to: info@membrane.org.nz.
+Comments about or errata with regard to this Code of Practice are welcome, please send to: info@wmai.org.nz.